SLOW Fashion Festival

 Post Sole Studios

-The SLOW runway will feature a cohesive collection of pieces made from pre loved clothing and deadstock material.
+The runway will feature a cohesive collection of pieces made from pre loved clothing and deadstock material.
 The “PERMANENT” collection as it is being called, aims to celebrate the timelessness, adaptability and versatility of the colour black.
 The SLOW Fashion Festival is a collaboration between emerging designers, TAFE SA students, Thread Together and the SLOW team.
 The SLOW team comprises Emily Sheahan of The Commons Studio and Exchange, RE-SWIM CLUB’s Natalie Ivanov and Anny Duff of GOOD STUDIOS.

 Along with the SLOW fashion runway there will also be a pre-loved collection from The Commons and Filter Store.